cadet/CadetHD-chromoo/README.md

 Chromatography optimization with cadet and pymoo.
 I built this because CADET-Match didn't offer optimization with certain parameters and objectives.
 For example, optimizing SOLUTION_BULK is not possible currently.
 Input of vector parameters is also currently not possible.

 While I haven't yet fully looked through the source code of CADET-Match, I would like to take inspiration from it while building chromoo.
-Eventually, when I get a better understanding of pymoo, cadet-match and the problem, I believe it should be possible to merge the code into CADET-Match.
+Eventually, when I get a better understanding of pymoo, CADET-Match and the problem, I believe it should be possible to merge the code into CADET-Match.

 # Installation